josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 I am eager to explore the game and the stories it could help to create, though.
 I figured I could write down some kind of play report, maybe a journal of the character as they go through the campaign.
 I am not going to attempt to write high-quality prose because that requires a lot of effort and focus.
 But I'll try to make it at least a little bit readable.

-This post contains first two session.
+This post contains first two sessions:
--

 - Session 0: a preparation for the actual game, which is a game as well
 - Session 1: my first, clumsy session.
 It's in a way a prologue and the interesting stuff starts in the next session.